• Skip to primary navigation

 Can you use cooking spray in the air fryer?

 Cooking spray is highly discouraged.
 The reason being is it can eat away the coating of your tray or basket.
-Use an oil mister where you pour oil into a special spray bottle.
+Use an oil mister where you pour oil into a special spray bottle, or store-bought olive oil spray that is 100% olive oil and has a pump (non-aerosol).
 Then use that to spray your tray and ravioli to help toast them up.

 How to reheat toasted ravioli?

-Like any fried food, toasted ravioli are best when eaten fresh out of air fryer.
+Like any fried food, toasted ravioli is best when eaten fresh out of the air fryer.
 To reheat, you will find that tossing back in the air fryer for 2-3 minutes is best.
 It will help crisp the outside.
-Now, if you don’t want to do an air fryer, toast in oven at 375 degrees.
-Heat until warmed through.
+Now, if you don’t want to use the air fryer, toast in oven at 375°F. Heat until warmed through.
 You can flip half way through.

 How long to cook frozen ravioli in the air fryer?

-It takes about nine minutes in the air fryer at 350 degrees.
+It takes about 9 minutes in the air fryer at 350°F. Flip the ravioli after 5 minutes, and cook for another 4 minutes.

 graphic showing the two pages of the air fryer cheat sheet printables.